LuisOlivaresJ/Learning_Varian_Daemon_Py/README.md

 ## Overview

-The Varian Daemon is a component of the Varian ecosystem that allow us to request data from the database, structuring according to the DICOM standar.
+The Varian Daemon is a component of the Varian ecosystem that allow us to request data from the database, according to the DICOM standar.
 This repository will use the python libraries **pydicom** and **pynetdicom** in order to:

 - Understand how to set up a Client Application Entity.
 - Experiment with various services operations to request data.